wlockwood/pyPacks/README.md

-# C950
+# pyPacks
-This repository is a school project.
+This repository contains an application that was a school project.
 It's intended to be a simplified package routing system for a theoretical shipping company.

 This is in development, so please see the commit history for current status.